-1. The weekly assignments will be graded:

-'''

-"E/G" - good or excellent (no marks are deducted)

-'''

-"F" - fair (1/2 a mark will be deducted)

-"U/I" - unsatisfactory or incomplete (deduct 1 mark from the 10% total assignment mark) Students will not be allowed to resubmit assignments.
+- 1. The weekly assignments will be graded: - "E/G" good or excellent (no marks are deducted) - "F" fair (1/2 a mark will be deducted) - "U/I" unsatisfactory or incomplete (deduct 1 mark from the 10% total assignment mark) Students will not be allowed to resubmit assignments. - 2.

-- 2. Assignments are to be handed into the instructor's office by 4:30 PM Thursday of each week.
 Late assignments will not be accepted without the permission of the instructor.
 Please bring late assignments with written explanation to the instructor's office. - 3.
 Every attempt has been made to have the assignments schedule lag considerably behind the lectures, students should not take this to mean that the assignments need to be left until the assigned lab period, instead the due date is to be viewed as the submission time.
 Do the assignments as early as possible!! - 4.
 Students, who wish to master accounting, are encouraged to complete additional problems.
 The answers to these problems may be reviewed with your instructor. - 5.
-Students are required to bring their textbooks to labs and lectures. - 6.
+Students are required to bring their textbooks to class and lectures. - 6.
 Assignments: Late assignments, lab reports or projects will not be accepted for marking.
 Assignments must be done on an individual basis unless otherwise specified by the instructor.